dlvoy/base-plate-outliner/README.md

 2. **Thresholding**: Pixels are classified as "inside" (dark, value < threshold) or "outside" (light, value >= threshold)
 3. **Rectangle Decomposition**: A greedy algorithm decomposes the shape into rectangular regions, attempting to minimize the number of baseplates needed
 4. **Edge Processing** (optional): When `--edge` is used, the shape is split into edge and interior regions using morphological erosion with 8-connectivity (ensuring uniform thickness in all directions including diagonals)
+5. **Border/Frame Generation** (optional):
+   - **Border Mode** (`--border`): Creates a border around the outside edge of the shape, following its contours with precise millimeter positioning and sizing
+   - **Frame Mode** (`--frame --border`): Creates a filled rectangular frame that encloses the entire shape.
+The frame fills the area between the shape's bounding box and an outer rectangle expanded by the specified padding
-5. **Border Generation** (optional): When `--border` is used, a border is created around the outside of the shape with precise millimeter positioning and sizing.
-The border uses an optimized merging algorithm to minimize the number of cubes while maintaining exact mm dimensions
+   - Both modes use an optimized rectangle decomposition algorithm to minimize the number of cubes while maintaining exact mm dimensions
 6. **OpenSCAD Generation**: The script generates an OpenSCAD file with properly positioned `machineblock()` calls for baseplates, and `cube()` calls for interior fill and borders
 7. **Debug Mode** (optional): When enabled with `--debug`, each baseplate receives a unique random color.
 The colors maintain the same saturation and lightness as the default yellow (#EAC645) but vary in hue, making it easy to distinguish individual baseplates in the rendered model